Tigray rebels reject calls to leave neighbouring regions - RFI

 "You see, we are under siege.
 We are under blockage.
 Anything that Abiy is going to use to maintain its chokehold on our people, we'll make sure it doesn't pose a serious problem," he said.

+The UN says fighting in Tigray has pushed 400,000 people into famine-like conditions, and estimates that more than 100,000 children could suffer from life-threatening acute malnutrition in the next 12 months.

+The TPLF accuses Abiy's government of blocking aid to Tigray, and top humanitarian officials continue to decry bureaucratic and other hurdles hindering access.

-The government, meanwhile, says a unilateral ceasefire it announced in late June was intended to allow aid to go in, and that the TPLF's subsequent offensive undermines that effort.
+The government says a unilateral ceasefire it announced in late June was intended to allow aid in, and that the TPLF's subsequent offensive undermines that effort.

 © 2021 AFP